igorlima/unapologetic-thoughts/pages/quick-notes.md

 - Tue, Jul 22, 2025 - 2025a07m22d
   - The Distinction Most Men Miss
     - Woman is never wrong about how she feels.
 That's the distinction most men miss—and it's a costly one.
-    - When someone tells us they're unhappy—especially someone we love—we don't hear them.
+    - When someone tells us they're unhappy - especially someone we love - we don't hear them.
 We hear failure.
 And failure triggers fear.
     - Stop trying to be right.
 Start trying to connect.
 Because the space between "I'm right" and "Woman is wrong" is where your relationship is either quietly dying… or where it can come roaring back to life.
     - It highlights that women are never wrong about how they feel, and men often miss this distinction, leading to costly misunderstandings.
     - It emphasizes the importance of improving emotional fluency rather than following blueprints or trying to fix problems.